armada-alliance/armada-alliance/services/website/content/en/terms/pab-client-api.md

 keywords: PAB, client, api
 ---

-A program which interacts with a contract application instance via the PAB’s client API.
 Examples of PAB clients include:

 1. Wallet frontends such as Daedalus.